OGPanda18/BingoPlugin/README.md

 # BingoPlugin
 A simple bingo plugin for Spigot minecraft servers you can play with your friends!
+It's for version `1.19.x`!!

 ### Gameplay
 When a game starts, players will be teleported to a random area in the world and given a "Bingo Card" that they can right click to view